 The whole of the Exe Estuary is a nationally and internationally important site for wildlife, including Sites of Special Scientific Interest (SSSI) and a Special Protection Area (SPA).
 During winter tens of thousands of birds depend on the Exe to rest and feed on their long migratory journeys from areas as far away as Siberia.

 To avoid disturbing birds and help care for this special place please:

-- avoid voluntary Wildlife Refuges where safe to do so
+- avoid Wildlife Refuges (where safe to do so)

 - keep noise to a minimum